 Please keep chemicals in their original container or label the new container clearly.
 This assists staff in handling the contents safely.

-- a maximum of 20kg or 20 litres per material of unwanted chemicals:
+A maximum of 20kg or 20 litres per material of unwanted chemicals (per day):

 - household chemicals, including cleaning, pool and garden chemicals

 - fire extinguishers (red only*)

 *Halon fire extinguishers are identified by their yellow colouring.
 These are not collected through the HHW program at the landfill.
 Contact the National Halon Bank on 1800 658 084 for safe disposal options or visit the Department of Environment and Energy for more information.

 The Waste Authority Household Hazardous Waste website provides information on identifying or handling chemicals.